Flora72/GasGo/README.md

 ## Features

-GasGo supports both smartphones and laptops, making it accessible to a wide range of users.
+GasGo supports both mobilephones and laptops, making it accessible to a wide range of users.
 The platform enables:

 - Customers to place gas orders
 - Customers can track their gas orders